Samuel Masarik

 Samuel Masarik is a clinical psychologist in Slovakia, exploring a transition to focus more on marriage counselling.

-My father was a pastor and my mother is also a Christian, so I grew up with knowledge of Christ.
-However, it wasn't until I was 14 when I had a strong feeling of guilt and repented, fully accepting Christ as my Saviour.
+My father was a pastor, and my mother is also a Christian, so I grew up with knowledge of Christ.
+However, it wasn't until I was 14 that I had a strong feeling of guilt and repented, fully accepting Christ as my Saviour.
 I was baptised a few months later.

 I changed schools a lot because my family had to move from time to time.
-Because of that, I experienced rejection from my peers, and this led me to be socially isolated.
+As a result, I was rejected by my peers, which led to my social isolation.
 After my studies and training, I was able to change some of the poor coping strategies I had developed.
 While I was in university, I also had a faith crisis.
 I didn't stop believing in God, but my understanding of God changed.
 I felt very alone and was waiting for God to show up.
 Finally, He did after I stopped questioning Him.
-He broke down my defense mechanisms and showed me His deep understanding, proximity, and love.
-Meeting my wife during my studies and becoming a certified clinical psychologist were also major moments for me.
+He broke down my defence mechanisms and showed me His deep understanding, proximity, and love.

 I work as a clinical psychologist in a military hospital.
 I hold group and individual psychotherapy sessions.
-In my local Baptist church, I am a leader, serve in the worship group, and I also provide therapeutic sessions for some church members.
+In my local Baptist church, I am a leader and serve on the worship group.
+In addition, I voluntarily serve as a pastoral counsellor in my local church congregation.

 In the past, I have led group and individual psychotherapy sessions in the Gypsy community.